CtrlK

 Trigger Term Quality

 The only potentially relevant keyword is 'refinement,' which is vague and not a natural term users would use.
-The description focuses on invocation syntax ('$agent-refinement') rather than natural language triggers.
+The invocation command '$agent-refinement' is a technical artifact, not a user-facing trigger term.

 1 / 3